+I have been thinking about creating stories and how to make them more interesting.
+In my opinion stories are better when we acknowledge that maybe things are more complicated and we should embrace complicated villains.
 I am currently working on a novel outline for a book about angels, demons, and a psychic.
 A string of mysterious deaths occurs, the psychic is pulled into the homicides, and there is supernatural agency at work.

 I am working on laying out cause and effect streams for all the major characters and seeing how the threads interact.
 This has lead me to thinking about ambiguity in fiction, villains, and portraying character.